samblenny/ocfpga/experiments/11_try_picorv32/README.md

 ## Goals:

-1. Translate a [PicoRV32](https://github.com/YosysHQ/picorv32) CPU from
-   Verilog into an ECP5 bitstream with YosysHQ tools.
+1. **Build a PicoRV32 bitstream**: Translate a [PicoRV32](https://github.com/YosysHQ/picorv32) CPU from Verilog into an ECP5 bitstream with YosysHQ tools.

-2. Write Verilog to wire the CPU up to an observable output: blink the LED, flip a GPIO pin, export a register to JTAG, or anything I can get working.

-3. Write a C program, compile it, and run it on the PicoRV32.
-Anything I can get working to produce observable output would be fine.
+2. **Verilog and pcf for a pullup**: Write Verilog and .pcf files for a bitstream to produce observable output on an IO pin.
+Putting a pullup on the SDA pin would be great as I already have it wired to my logic analyzer.

+3. **Verilog and pcf for low power**: Write Verilog and .pcf files for for a bitstream that gives a baseline low current configuration (DRAM in reset or room temperature refresh, no floating IO pins, low ECP5 clock speed).
+Try to measure difference against factory firmware with a thermal camera (temp above ambient) or USB power meter (mA).

+4. **PicoRV32 bitstream ROM to change a pin**: Wire the CPU up to the LED or an IO pin and write code to modulate the output.
+Probably this will use object code baked into the bitstream as a ROM.

+5. **PicoRV32 XIP from flash to change a pin**: Modify the previous experiment to use eXecute In Place (XIP) to run compiled C code from SPI flash.

 ## Results